The Beauty Shop (band): History

 The band then signed to Bryan Morrisson's label, Snapper Records, in summer 2005.
 The label released two further singles in the UK, Paper Hearts for Josie (August 2005) and A Desperate Cry for Help (October 2005).
 New drummer Ben Ucherek replaced Sanderson for the filming of the video for "A Desperate Cry for Help".
 In April 2006, they released a hybrid album of the best tracks from their previous releases, Yard Sale.

 Their song "I Got Issues" was listed in Maxim magazine as "the #4 Song to download if you're missing Johnny Cash".
 They often include cover songs as B-sides.
-Their single release Monster includes a cover of the Misfits' "Hybrid Moments", Paper Hearts for Josie included The Pixies' "Gouge Away", A Desperate Cry Help contained Judas Priest's "Breaking the Law", and Death March featured a cover of Depeche Mode's "Personal Jesus".
+Their single release Monster includes a cover of the Misfits' "Hybrid Moments", Paper Hearts for Josie included The Pixies' "Gouge Away", A Desperate Cry for Help contained Judas Priest's "Breaking the Law", and Death March featured a cover of Depeche Mode's "Personal Jesus".
 The band often played at The Great Cover-up, an annual Champaign-Urbana based charity show.

 Bassist Ariane Peralta left in late 2006 to pursue a PhD at university.
 She was replaced by Eric Fisher, formerly of the band Lorenzo Goetz.

 In October 2007, the band released a new EP, Just Some Demos, on their own label.
 The Beauty Shop disbanded in the summer of 2008 with the departure of Eric Fisher to Oregon and Ben Ucherek focusing his time on his new band Golden Quality.
 The band played its final show on June 6, 2008, at the Canopy Club in Urbana, Illinois.
 In late 2008, after the group disbanded, a new song entitled NuFuture was released on their MySpace page.
 The band's final demos were given a digital-only release as Just Some More Demos in January 2009.

 In mid-2009, Hoeffleur formed a new band, Heyokas, with Kelly McMorris (keyboards), Marc Turner (bass), and Jesse Greenlee (drums).

 With a line-up of Hoeffleur, Peralta and Ucherek, the Beauty Shop reformed for a one-off show in Champaign-Urbana in January 2016.